ijoshsmith/sustainable-coding/README.md

 **Coding**

 I chose the verb *coding* instead of the noun *code* as the second word of the title to emphasize my focus on writing code more than the code that is written.
 It might be a subtle distinction, but it is an important one.

+##Fixing bugs
+Give each bug fix its due diligence, otherwise your fix will likely create more bugs.

+Fix the problem, not a symptom.

+Decide how to fix a bug only once you understand what causes it.

+If you can't explain why your fix works, it is not a valid fix.